 At this early stage, it is not possible to give an accurate operational cost estimate of library services for your area.
 However, you should be able to give a range of costs.
 State law requires that a new district be able to raise a minimum of $25,000 in tax revenue for library services.
 This figure should be treated as the absolute minimum for costs.
 The maximum levy for a library district’s operational budget is 0.06% of market value for assessment purposes.
-The operations budget, then, will fall somewhere between these
+The operations budget, then, will fall somewhere between these two figures.

 The issue of costs is usually one of the most difficult aspects of promoting a new library district.
 No one is opposed to public libraries, per se.
 But many people do not like the idea of taxes.
 It is best when discussing the costs of a library district to be open and aboveboard about the costs and about how money will be raised through property taxes.
 At the same time, it is also useful to point out how economical library service is.
 Most Idaho public libraries give their users access to thousands of books at a cost of less than one hardback book in typical annual per capita tax charges.